paparon96/DW_BI_project/README.md

 5. Create the code for the dashboards as in the second part of the *air_app.py* file
 6. Create a separate script for running the dashboard (*server.py*)

+# Running the app
+1. Run `python server.py` from the terminal
+2. Navigate to `http://0.0.0.0:8050/` in a web browser